intel/media-delivery/doc/howto.rst

 With that you explicitly grant permissions to access the specified device to the container user.
 This is advised way.
-If you have multiple users under container and experience issues granting access to all of them, then consider refactoring container having a single user or break single continer into few with single user in each.
+If you have multiple users under container and experience issues granting access to all of them, then consider refactoring container having a single user or break single container into few with single user in each.
 General guidance is: docker container should be designed to solve specific problem, be as simple as possible, permissions should be managed explicitly.
 From this perspective, alternative way to